jprosser/cent7/README.md

 # Research IT

-container build script for CentOS 7 and 8
+container build script for CentOS 7 and 8 (defaults to 7)